-How?
-Anadromous fish that transition from fresh to salt water during their lifecycle, including salmon, have a vital transitional period in their life stages when fresh water juveniles transition into ocean-dwelling adults.
+Why such a large impact?
+Salmon transition from fresh to salt water during their life-cycle and have a vital transitional period when fresh water juveniles transition into ocean-dwelling adults.
 This time spent in coastal estuaries strongly influences their later survival.
 The loss of coastal ecosystems caused by climate change directly threatens the survival of salmon and resident orca populations that are foundational to our region's identity